 Jamovi is a free, open-source statistical analysis software with easy to use interface and seamless integration R language integration, with complete spreadsheet management.
 Jamovi has built-in tools for social science.
 Jamovi is packed by powerful libraries which are available for free download.

 JASP is an easy-to-use statistical analysis software, Its the perfect choice for beginners and students.
 JASP has installable packages for Windows, MacOSX, and Linux.
 It can run on the cloud as well using RollApp which is a platform for running the desktop application in the cloud.
 In addition to JASP format *.jasp, JASP reads multiple data file formats including .sav, .txt, .csv, and .ods.

 JASP was released as an open-source project under GPLv3.0 and it's supported by the University of Amsterdam, JASP team has released get started tutorial, while " How to use JASP " is full of blog tutorials, videos and GIF images for JASP functionalities.

 I would recommend this software to beginners and students.

 SOFA is a statistical analysis software, it's not related to SOFA Medical Simulation framework we have mentioned in this post.
 I have reviewed SOFA first time it was released in my old blog, It was the quite simple alternative back then as simple and easy statistical analysis software.
 Through the years SOFA statistics has proven to be a solid statistical analysis package.

-SOFA connects directly to different database engines, like MySQL, PostgreSQL, SQLite, MS Access, and CUBRID, Microsoft SQL Server.
+SOFA connects directly to different database engines, like MySQL, PostgreSQL, SQLite, MS Access, CUBRID and Microsoft SQL Server.
 It also supports multiple data files formats as tab-separated values (TSV), comma-separated values (CSV), Excel files, Open Office Calc and Gnumeric files, and reads the Google spreadsheets online files.